Why do people age differently?

 In the human body, lipids make up cell membranes, act as cellular messengers and store energy; they play key roles in responding to infection and regulating a person’s metabolism.

 Your lipidome, which is the term for all of the lipids in your body, can be directly altered, in part, by what you eat and which microbes live inside your gut — making it more malleable and possibly more responsive to interventions.
-However, the number and variety of lipid molecules — of which there are thousands — has made them hard to study.
+However, the number and variety of lipid molecules — of which there are thousands — have made them hard to study.

 So, what does this have to do with ageing?